hyperledger/aries-rfcs/features/0804-didcomm-rpc/README.md

 The use of `params` and leaving the content and semantics of the params up to the `client` and `server` means that they can define the appropriate handling of the parameters.
-This eliminates the need for the protocol to define, for example, that the data needs to be Base64 encoding for transmission, or if some values need to be cryptographically signed.
+This eliminates the need for the protocol to define, for example, that some data needs to be Base64 encoding for transmission, or if some values need to be cryptographically signed.
 Such details are left to the participants and how they are using the protocol.